ABC Children's Eye Specialists

 Ophthalmologists & Optometrists located in Avondale, Phoenix, & Mesa, AZ

 Many styes improve quickly with at-home care, but when a stye doesn’t improve or gets worse, it’s important to see your child’s eye doctor as soon as possible.
-At ABC Children’s Eye Specialists, the team of experienced pediatric ophthalmologists and optometrists treat styes using antibiotics and surgery as needed.
+At ABC Children’s Eye Specialists in Phoenix, Avondale, and Mesa, Arizona, the team of experienced pediatric ophthalmologists and optometrists treat styes using antibiotics and surgery as needed.
 Schedule an appointment online or over the phone today.

 A stye is an inflamed red bump that forms on the eyelid at the base of an eyelash, usually on the lower eyelid.
 They look like a boil or pimple, are painful and tender to the touch, and are filled with pus.
 Styes are more common in children than in adults.